If you’re looking to elevate your sales team or advance your own sales career, start with DiSC.

 Below is an example DiSC graph of a sales candidate that placed in the 14 and 56 quadrants, with 14 being a natural Promotor and 56 being an Implementor.

 The studies we have performed show that plot points that are far apart from each other result in shorter job tenure.
 Though, if the candidate has no sales experience, we weigh heavier the Natural Style score.

 In terms of this particular sales candidate, we would rather see the Implementer score a bit more to the outside before arranging an interview.

 Better Sales Begin with the DiSC Personality Test

-The DiSC personality test is an invaluable assessment tool to gauging sales candidates and restructuring your team to an effective selling machine.
+The DiSC personality test is an invaluable assessment tool for gauging sales candidates and restructuring your team into an effective selling machine.

 Contact Advanced Hiring System today to learn how your company can grow and generate new revenue.